DKhubgit/Web-Portfolio-DK/README.md

 # Web-Portfolio-DK
-Website Portfolio showcasing my applications for potential employers
+Website Portfolio showcasing my applications for potential employers.

 ## User Story
 AS AN employer